Reading time: 5 Min

 When it comes to the time it takes for your kitchen appliance to get the job done, it’s simple.

 There you go: simple!
-In this guide we’ve provided you with answers to questions like ‘what is an air fryer’ and helped you understand the difference between an air fryer and oven and deep fryer.
-Now you can be sure to make an informed choice when cooking up a storm in the kitchen.
+In this guide we’ve answered your questions like ‘What is an air fryer?’ so you understand the difference between an air fryer, oven, and, deep fryer.
+Now, you can be sure to make an informed choice when cooking up a storm in the kitchen.

 Overall, using an air fryer is a great option – and a much healthier choice for whipping up your favourite fried foods than a conventional fryer!
 Now that you know how an air fryer works and have compared the performance and pros and cons of using an air fryer vs deep fryer vs oven it’s time to get cooking.
 Why not try out a few of our favourite recipes in your air fryer such as: